elvismdev/Bitcoin-Simple-Shop/README.md

 # Bitcoin Simple Shop

-*Proof of concept for a Bitcoin only ecommerce site.
-This project is intended for small shops with few products (but don't use it for real business).*
+*Proof of concept for a Bitcoin only e-commerce site using [Blockchain.info Wallet](https://blockchain.info/wallet).
+This project is intended for small shops with few products (but please don't use it for real business).*

 ## Requirements
 - Composer